merge.Rd

-Merge multiple SpatRasters to create a new SpatRaster object with a larger spatial extent.
-The SpatRasters must have the same origin and spatial resolution.
-In areas where the SpatRasters overlap, the values of the SpatRaster that is first in the sequence of arguments (or in the SpatRasterCollection) will be retained (unless first=FALSE
+Merge multiple SpatRasters to create a new SpatRaster with a larger spatial extent.
+The SpatRasters should all have the same coordinate reference system.
+They should normally also have the same spatial origin and resolution, but automatic resampling can be done depending on the algorithm used (see argument algo).
+In areas where the SpatRasters overlap, the values of the SpatRaster that is first in the sequence of arguments (or in the SpatRasterCollection) will be retained (unless first=FALSE).

 merge(x, y, ...)